corda/corda/docs/source/clientrpc.rst

    Unlike the ``INMEMORY`` case, in the user database permissions are assigned to *roles* rather than individual users.

-  .. note:: There is no prescription on the SQL type of the columns, although our tests were conducted on ``username`` and
+  .. note:: There is no prescription on the SQL type of the columns (although our tests were conducted on ``username`` and
-    ``role_name`` declared of SQL type ``VARCHAR`` and ``password`` of ``TEXT`` type. and it is allowed to have extra columns besides the one expected by the implementation.
+    ``role_name`` declared of SQL type ``VARCHAR`` and ``password`` of ``TEXT`` type).
+It is also allowed to have extra columns in addition to the one expected by the implementation.

 Password encryption
 ^^^^^^^^^^^^^^^^^^^

 Storing passwords in plain text is discouraged in production environment where security is critical.
-Corda supports reading passwords stored using the `Apache Shiro fully reversible Modular Crypt Format <https://shiro.apache.org/static/1.2.5/apidocs/org/apache/shiro/crypto/hash/format/Shiro1CryptFormat.html>`_.
-Passwords are assumed to be in plain format by default.
-To specify a different format we use the field ``passwordEncryption``, e.g.:
+Passwords are assumed to be in plain format by default, unless a different format is specified in the ``passwordEncryption`` field, like:

 .. container:: codeset